-While eating well can help to protect against a number of cancers, however there is no single food that can protect against cancer, therefore a wide variety of healthy food is recommended.
+While eating well can help to protect us against a number of cancers, it's important to know that there is no single food that can protect against cancer, therefore a wide variety of healthy food is recommended.

-What makes a healthy diet?
+What does a healthy diet look like?

 Eating well means enjoying a wide variety of foods and drinks from the five main food groups, and knowing what to limit or avoid.
 Cancer Council WA supports recommendations in The Australian Dietary Guidelines (developed by the Australian Government, Department of Health and Ageing).